 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This vegetable side dish is completely vegetarian, and you can use vegan margarine instead of butter to make these oven-roasted vegetables vegan and a bit lighter, lower in fat, and cholesterol-free.
-And with nothing more than vegetables, butter, maple syrup and a bit of salt and pepper, this side dish is suitable for those on a gluten-free diet.
+This vegetable side dish is completely vegetarian, and you can use vegan margarine instead of butter to make these oven-roasted vegetables vegan.
+And with nothing more than vegetables, butter, maple syrup, and a bit of salt and pepper, this side dish is suitable for those on a gluten-free diet.

 Gather the ingredients.
 Preheat the oven to 400 F.

 On a rimmed baking pan, evenly scatter the chopped sweet potatoes, cauliflower and Brussels sprouts in a single layer and set aside.

 In a small microwavable bowl, place the butter or vegan margarine, maple syrup, salt, and pepper and microwave on low setting, just until the butter or vegan margarine is melted.
 Give it a quick stir to combine everything.